kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 Amidst the tumult, Elara approaches with an uncanny tranquility.
 With a deft and unwavering hand, she settles the amulet upon the wolf’s neck.
 As its fangs snap perilously close to her, an ancient magic unfurls; the transformation is violent and beautiful.
 Muscles ripple and contort beneath the sleek fur, bones audibly crack and reform with a sickening yet mesmerizing fluidity.
 The lupine snout retracts painfully back into a familiar dwarven face, eyes flicker from feral to intelligent with startling clarity.
 The wolf’s savage growls fade into anguished cries as claws withdraw into slender fingers.
 In mere moments, the fearsome beast dissolves to reveal Ingrid, collapsed and vulnerable, her form shivering under the strain of the metamorphosis.

-Silence reins as Ingrid stands, sheepish and shivering, caught between fear and relief.
+Silence reigns as Ingrid stands, sheepish and shivering, caught between fear and relief.
 Elara, compassion in her heart, drapes a blanket over the chef’s shoulders.
 Captain Stonebeard, with weary authority and a tone brooking no argument, commands, “Everyone back to bed!
 Nothing to see here!”

-As the adventurers retreat upstairs, faintly echoing behind them is the Captain’s low voice, tinged with inevitable frustration, “Well why the hells didn’t you tell me before??”
+As the adventurers retreat upstairs, faintly echoing behind them is the Captain’s low voice, tinged with inevitable frustration, “Well, why the hells didn’t you tell me before??”